Graduate student and new professionals community of practice

 read more

 The depth and quality of work by student affairs educators, higher education scholars, and faculty colleagues too often goes unrecognized.
-Get Involved with GSNPCOP by recognizing and nominating a colleague, supervisor or supervisee, mentor, or other leader for an Award.
+Get Involved with GSNPCOP by recognizing and nominating a colleague, supervisor or supervisee, mentor, or other leader for an Award by November 5th.

 Outstanding Master’s Student